sonrabakarim/barlkk/_posts/2016-10-29-road-ahead.md

 Over time the direction of this blog became more clear.
 It eventually grew to become a tech tutorials site and [made open source](https://github.com/jhabdas/habd.as).
 It serves as a journal both for the community and a place for me to scribe how to do things I knew I'd otherwise forget.
 It worked, and has served both purposes well.

-After **deciding to leave the corporate world** earlier this year in favor of working with startups, individuals and small enterprise as a freelancer I realized this site was not the proper place to tell that story.
-And so I **created a new website** to start documenting the freelance journey.
-The new website name was inspired by none other than [Ean Platter](https://github.com/eanplatter) during our time together at TechnologyAdvice--it's called [Hack Cabin](http://hackcabin.com).
+After **deciding to leave the corporate world** earlier this year in favor of a path less conventional I realized this site was not the proper place to tell that story.
+And so I created a new website to start **documenting the freelance journey**.
+The new website name was inspired by one [Ean Platter](https://github.com/eanplatter), curator of the fantastic React Newsletter, during our time together at TechnologyAdvice--it's called [Hack Cabin](http://hackcabin.com).

-Please check out the new site if you're interested in gaining [your independence](https://medium.com/@andco_26266/welcome-to-your-independence-the-go-to-guide-for-freelancers-7b1f405f5aee) in the way you work.
-And if you're a developer doing closed source development, consider starting your own blog.
-You'll find a blog a great creative outlet for your work, and good way to improve your writing and software development skills.
-And, as an added bonus, you'll also get a warm fuzzy every time you find out others are benefiting from your work as well--even if you're not getting paid for it.
+Hack Cabin is a static website built using AWS and Hugo.
+[Read about the site architecture](http://hackcabin/post/initial-commit/) and why I suggest others [Choose Hugo Over Jekyll](/choose-hugo-over-jekyll/).

+If you're not interested in technology I'll also be posting about travel and freelancing on Hack Cabin.
+So check it out if you're interested in [gaining independence](https://medium.com/@andco_26266/welcome-to-your-independence-the-go-to-guide-for-freelancers-7b1f405f5aee) in the way you work, and quietly slipping away from your corporate overlords.

 To the road ahead, wherever it may lead.
-Onward ho!